cheshire-cat-ai/core/mkdocs/basics/cat-core.md

 ## :speech_balloon: Interacting with the Cat

 Example of how to implement a simple chat system using the websocket endpoint at `localhost:1865/ws/`.
+!!! info "Request JSON schema"
+    Sending input will request you to do it in the following specific JSON format `{"text": "input message here"}`

 !!! example

     === "Python"